1 Thessalonians

 2. How did the gospel message come to Thessalonica?
 (In verse 5, it came in three forms.
 Can you name them?)

-3. Last week I asked you to read Acts 17: 1-15.
-Look at this passage again, as well as our study this week.
+3. In the previous lesson, you were asked to read Acts 17: 1-15.
+Look at this passage again, as well as our study scripture for this lesson.
 Who were the people persecuting them?

 4. Enduring trials, persecutions, and facing our doubts and fears all require a strong faith in what we believe.
-How do those in Thessalonica – and we today – get the faith we need?
+How did those in Thessalonica, as well as we today, get the faith we need?
 (Romans 10:17)

 5. There is power in God’s word, power beyond anything we can even imagine.
 What does God himself say about His Word?
 (Isaiah 55:11)